tonyfischetti/dix/README.md

     systemctl --user enable starlight.service
     ...

-After installation of libpam-ssh

-    mkdir ~/.ssh/login-keys.d
-    ...

 ---

+## miscellaneous

+    - `DefaultTimeoutStopSec=30s` in /etc/systemd/user.conf
+    - Mess with `/usr/share/polkit-1/actions/org.freedesktop.UDisks2.policy`
+    - Remove some cron stuff
-Oh, and the GhostIt firefox extension hotkey now has to be "AltGraph"
+    - Oh, and the GhostIt firefox extension hotkey now has to be "AltGraph"